-There are a lot of Copyright myths and misunderstandings – particularly when it comes to Internet Copyright Infringement.
-So to help website owners, we designed this simple Infographic to explain how to avoid breaching Copyright and how to protect yourself from Copyright Infringement online.
+Internet Copyright Infringement is not well understood – there are lots of myths and misunderstandings circulating online.
+So to help website owners, we designed this simple Infographic to explain how to avoid breaching Copyright and how to protect yourself using a Copyright Infringement Notice.

 There are a lot of Copyright myths, misinformation and misunderstandings out there at the moment – particularly when it comes to Copyright Infringement on the Internet.
 So to help website owners, we designed this simple Infographic to explain what you need to know about Copyright, how not to breach Copyright and how to protect yourself from any Copyright Infringement.